Randomized Preconditioned Solvers for Strong Constraint 4D-Var Data Assimilation: Methodology

 Compute $\B{M} = \B\Psi\t\B{Q}_Y$ and its thin-QR factorization $\B{M}= \B{Q}_M\B{R}_M$; its pseudoinverse can be computed as $\B{M}^\dagger = \B{R}_M^\dagger \B{Q}_M\t$.
 Now, we compute $\B{W} = \B{R}_M^\dagger (\B{ZQ}_M)\t$ and its thin-SVD $\B{W} = \B{U}_W\B\Sigma\Bh{V}\t$.
 In summary, so far we have $\B{A}_{SV} = (\B{Q}_Y \B{U}_W) \B\Sigma \Bh{V}\t$.
 The approximation of the Gram product is now straightforward

 where $\Bh\Lambda = \B\Sigma^2$.
 The details of this approach are given in Algorithm~\ref{alg:singleview}.

 Because the oblique projector introduces some numerical issues, a standard approach is to use additional oversampling.
-In~\cite[eq.\ (4.6) with $\alpha=1$]{tropp2017practical}, one recommendation is to use $\ell_1 = 2r + 1$ and $\ell_2 = 2\ell_1 + 1$, where $r$ is the target rank.
+Based on eq.\ (4.6) with $\alpha = 1$ from \cite{tropp2017practical}, one recommendation is to use $\ell_1 = 2r + 1$ and $\ell_2 = 2\ell_1 + 1$, where $r$ is the target rank.
 In our numerical experiments, we take $\ell_1$ to be equal to $\ell$ as in the previously discussed RandSVD and Nystr\"om methods to ensure all the methods have comparable cost to sketch, specifically, the same number of TLM vector products.
-Note that this approach requires more ADJ solves (and TLM solves if $\ell_1 > \ell$) than the previously discussed methods, but the key point here is that these ADJ and TLM solves can each be performed in parallel simultaneously, thus exposing an additional layer of parallelism.
+Note that this approach requires more ADJ solves (and TLM solves if $\ell_1 > \ell$) than the previously discussed methods, but the key point here is that these ADJ and TLM solves can each be performed in parallel, thus exposing an additional layer of parallelism.